Can-Sahin/AWSMobilePushNotification/README.md

 ```

-Register the User first after retrieving its token from the device
+Register the User first, after retrieving its token from the device

 ```csharp
 RegisterSubscriberRequest request = new RegisterSubscriberRequest(MY_IMPLEMENTATION_OF_INTERFACE);